IBM/continuous-learning-with-watson-ml-and-db2/README.md

 # Continuous Learning with WML and IBM DB2 Warehouse on Cloud

-In this code pattern, we will use IBM Watson Machine Learning and Watson Studio, which allows data scientists and analysts to quickly build and prototype models, to monitor deployments, and to learn over time as more data become available.
-Performance Monitoring and Continuous Learning enable machine learning models to retrain on new data supplied by the user or another data source.
+In this code pattern, we will use IBM Watson Machine Learning and Watson Studio, which allows data scientists and analysts to quickly build and prototype models, to monitor deployments, and to learn over time as more data becomes available.
+Performance Monitoring and Continuous Learning enables machine learning models to re-train on new data supplied by the user or another data sources.
 Then, all of your applications and analysis tools which depend on the model are automatically updated as Watson Studio handles selecting and deploying the best model.

 In this code pattern, we’ll solve a problem for the City of Chicago using the Model Builder to model building violations.
-We’ll predict which buildings are most likely to fail buildings inspections.
-Then, we can intelligently rank the buildings by their likelihood to fail an inspection, saving time and resources for the City and for our inspectors.
+We’ll predict which buildings are most likely to fail an inspection.
+Then, we can intelligently rank the buildings by their likelihood to fail an inspection, saving time and resources for the city and for our inspectors.
 We’ll start building a model on publicly available data from 2017, starting in September before we introduce October, November, and December data to simulate learning over time.

 When the reader has completed this Code Pattern, they will understand how to:
 * Use Watson Studio to create a project and associate services
 * Use IBM Machine learning service to take advantage of machine learning models management (continuous learning system) and deployment (online, batch, streaming)
 * Use Apache Spark-as-a-service cluster computing framework optimized for extremely fast and large scale data processing.